jmontag43/udacity_bike_prediction/README.md

 ```
 **Note 1: Some shells (e.g. fish) require a different source command.
 In the fish example: `. myenv/bin/activate.fish`**

-**Note 2: I have had issues getting the GPU to work for some of the projects with RTX 20XX cards due to the fact that TensorFlow 1.12 requires CUDA 9.0.
-Your mileage may vary.**
+**Note 2: I have had issues getting the GPU to work for some of the projects with RTX 20XX cards due to the fact that pre-built TensorFlow 1.12 requires CUDA 9.0 which is incompatible with RTX 20XX.**

 This will start a [Jupyter Notebook](https://jupyter.org/) server on localhost at port 8888.
 You can then access the projects by copying the on screen link into your web browser: `http://127.0.0.1:8888/?token=...` and using the on screen GUI to run the Jupyter Notebook `.ipynb` files.